Assad says West will pay for backing al Qaeda in Syria

 He was speaking a week after Syria's rebel al-Nusra Front, one of the most effective rebel forces battling his troops, formally pledged allegiance to al Qaeda leader Ayman al-Zawahri.

-The United States has designated the Nusra Front a terrorist organisation and has sought to bolster rival rebel forces to counter the influence of the Islamists, training fighters in neighbouring Jordan and allowing arms shipments to them.
+The United States has designated the Nusra Front a terrorist organization and has sought to bolster rival rebel forces to counter the influence of the Islamists, training fighters in neighboring Jordan and allowing arms shipments to them.

 "The fire will not stop at our border and everybody knows that Jordan is exposed as Syria is," he said.